On Friday, I went about a not particularly scientific but quite interesting analysis of our indoor spaces in the AMP Building.

 Life at Green Acres has been going smoothly, with the exception of the weather.
 This year brought new meaning to “dry January,” as we had few days of precipitation and little worry about snow, sleet, or ice.
 February seems to be making up for the shortfall.
 For Rebecca and me, this has made for a challenging situation, as we are forced to make weather decisions that we previously relied on Montgomery County to make when they were not teaching and learning remotely.
 We are doing our best to make the safest decisions for our community, understanding that being at school is important but being safe is more important, and acknowledging that learning from home is not ideal but is sometimes necessary.
 In the mornings, we are in communication with staff members from different parts of the county to understand what the conditions are, and we are using our best judgment to determine what is safe.

-- A child needs to be quarantined in accordance with Montgomery County Health Department guidelines.
+- A class (or a significant part of a class) needs to quarantine in accordance with Montgomery County Health Department guidelines.

 - Metrics for Return to Virtual Instruction